nutsfinance/tapio-eth/README.md

 - **getA()**

+ This function returns the current value of A.

 - **getMintAmount(uint256[] calldata _amounts)**

+ This function returns (uint256 mintAmount, uint256 fee) where mintAmount is the amount of tapETH to mint for the user, and fee is the mint fee.

 - **getSwapAmount(uint256 _i, uint256 _j, uint256 _dx)**

+ This function returns (uint256 amount, uint256 fee) where amount is the output amount in token of index j  to send to the user, and fee is the swap fee.

 - **getRedeemProportionAmount( uint256 _amount)**

+This function returns (uint256[] amounts, uint256 fee) where amounts[i] is the output amount in token of index i  to send to the user, and fee is the redeem fee.

 - **getRedeemSingleAmount(uint256 _amount, uint256 _i)**

+This function returns (uint256 amount, uint256 fee) where amount is the output amount in token of index i  to send to the user, and fee is the redeem fee.

 - **getRedeemMultiAmount(uint256[] calldata _amounts)**

+This function returns (uint256 amount, uint256 fee) where amount is the amount of tapETH to redeem and fee is the redeem fee.